jeffwang4321/Chat-Rooms/README.md

 ## Features

 - Users can join different chat room by each entering a unique player name and room id
-- Users are assigned a unique identification color
+- Users are assigned a unique identification color.
 - Users can send chat messages to the chat room.
 - A notification is sent when a user joins or leaves the chatroom.
-- A notification is sent when a user is typing.
+- Chatroom tracks the number of connected user